 "Blended" or Distance or Hybrid training simply means that most of the training will take place at the school facility, but some of the training may be done "at a distance" or at home.
 This is accomplished via the use of on-line curriculum and technology such as zoom.
 The curriculum for the Cosmetology Program and the Advanced Esthetician Programs are via books, handouts and on-line curriculum.
 Currently, the school utilizes Pivot Point Lab for curriculum.
 This media is used at the school during regular classes but also may be used for distance training from home.
 Since it is the same program that is used on-campus, the transition to distance is usually quite seamless.
 This curriculum may be utilized with a simple smart phone, however, it is better utilized with the use of a laptop which is issued from the school to the students.
-Although the technology is simple, the instructors train the students on how to use the technology almost immediately upon beginning classes.
+Although the technology almost immediately upon beginning classes.
 If someone was significantly challenged by technology, adaptations may be approved such as utilizing more textbooks and handouts.